sidewaysdesign/image-clip/README.md

-# Image Clip
+# QuickTrim

-A Chrome plugin to enable quick saving or copying of all or part of an image.
-Automatically opens when an image is opened in Chrome.
+An extension to efficiently trim, save and copy to the clipboard images opened directly in the browser window.